JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 Therefore, the frequency component at the Nyquist frequency, which was inverted in phase by the allpass filter, gets inverted again and is back in phase with the corresponding component of the input signal.

-So the Nyquist frequency component at the output of the structure in Figure ??? is doubled in amplitude.
+So the Nyquist frequency component before the multiplication by $\frac{1}{2}$ in the structure in Figure 8 is doubled in amplitude.

-Conversely, the DC component, which was previously in phase, is now inverted in phase.
-Therefore, the DC component is missing in the output signal of the structure from Figure ???.
+Conversely, the DC component, which was previously in phase, is now negated.
+Therefore, the DC component is missing in the output signal of the structure from Figure 8.

-In between these two frequencies, we get a slow increase in the magnitude of the transfer function with increasing frequency.
+In between these two frequencies, we get an increase in the magnitude of the transfer function with increasing frequency.

-The magnitude transfer function can be seen in Figure ???.
+The magnitude transfer function can be seen in Figure 9.

 ![]({{ page.images | absolute_url | append: "/highpass_transfer_function.webp"}}){: width="70%" alt="Magnitude transfer function of the resulting highpass filter."}
 _Figure {% increment figureId20220508  %}.
 Magnitude transfer function of the resulting highpass filter._